 You had every intention of spending the rest of your life with your spouse when you got married.
-Going through a divorce can be an incredibly difficult and emotionally complex time regardless of the reason for your separation.
+Going through a divorce can be a challenging and emotionally complex time regardless of the reason for your separation.

 When you decide to end your marriage in South Carolina, you can file a no-fault divorce or one founded on specific grounds.
 Grounds for a divorce in South Carolina include alcohol abuse, infidelity, drug abuse and physical abuse.
-In these situations, you will generally not need to prove an extended physical separation.
-For a no-fault divorce, you and your spouse will need to be living apart for at least one year to file.
+In these situations, you can avoid proving an extended physical separation.
+For a no-fault divorce in South Carolina, you and your spouse will need to be living apart for at least one year to file.

 Understanding Uncontested Divorces